 days the battalion lost 2 men killed and 11 wounded.

-On 20 February the
+On 20 April the battalion

-time of considerable discomfort with little facility
+considerable discomfort with little facility for

-and vulnerable to enemy shelling.
-Such shelling
+vulnerable to enemy shelling.
+Such shelling occurred

-rotation and re-supply activity.
+re-supply activity.

 In the late afternoon of